 I wanted to compare similar breakfast options that you can eat on the go- whether you’re embarking on a road trip, heading into work, or just like to eat with your hands, these are all options you can grab & go.

 A lot of fast food restaurants will have other options like fruit, yogurt, smoothies, etc, that might be even lower in calories, but we’re comparing sandwiches/wraps here for the ease of comparison.

-And of course, eggs, cheese, and bacon aren’t the only options for breakfast sandwiches, but they’re the staple here in the US.
+Bacon egg & cheese is not the only option for breakfast sandwiches, but it’s definitely the most common option here in the US.
 Most of these sandwiches have some combination of these, as long as they fit under the 350 calorie limit.

 Can you make substitutions to fast food breakfast sandwiches?

 The short answer: yes, in most cases!